 Installing a new bathroom is one of those jobs that can cause a big headache for homeowners.
 It can be costly, disruptive and stressful with many decisions to make; overall design and colour scheme, bath and shower types, which style of tiles to choose, and of course fixtures and fittings.
 Then on top of this is the stress of finding good contractors to ensure the installation runs as smoothly as possible.

 Once your dream bathroom is complete, there’s nothing better than sinking back into a hot bubble bath and relaxing after all the hard work.
-As a homeowner, the one thing you don’t want to contemplate is having costly remedial works should things go wrong: cracked tiles or grout, mould or leaks to name but a few.
+As a homeowner, the one thing you don’t want to contemplate is having costly remedial works should things go wrong.

 Whilst it’s one of the last things you want to think about, there are a few simple precautions homeowners can take prior to installation to ensure no contractor call backs.
 Remember, where water damage is concerned, it is what’s hidden behind your tiles that makes all the difference.